 Local Thai customs:

-Thailand is one of the most devout Buddhist countries in the world, with over 90% of its population practicing Theravada Buddhism.
+Thailand is one of the most devout Buddhist countries in the world, with over 90 per cent of its population practicing Theravada Buddhism.
 Monks and temples are respected and revered, so do use common sense in terms of modest dress and behaviour in their vicinity.
 The gesture of respect is the Wai, pronounced why.
 (There’s no truth in the rumour Tom Jones’ song Wai, wai, wai Delihah was written after he had to continually remind his girlfriend to show respect).
 The wai is performed by raising your clasped hands in a praying position in front of your face with your fingertips about level with your chin plus a downward tilt of the head.

-The royal family is absolutely revered by the Thai people, and rightly so.
-At cinemas they’ll play the royal song, and often at 6pm on a Sunday evening in public markets and stations.
+cinemas they’ll play the royal song, and often at 6pm on a Sunday evening in public markets and stations.
 It is correct to stand still and silent for the duration.

 For years, Thailand has been known as the Land of Smiles.
 It is not a put on for tourists – I’ve seen plenty of evidence of this well off the beaten track.
 If you smile it shows your heart is in the right place (jai dee), and you will get an excellent return on investment with a gleaming smile back.
 A smile is like a master key, and you’ll find it opens the door to better service, better treatment, and possibly friendships.
 But at very least YOU will feel better and happier within yourself.